YuriyIvon/DatabaseBenchmark/README.md

 * `Nullable` - specifies if the column is nullable.
 * `Queryable` - gives a hint if the column is going to participate in query conditions.
 Based on this information some table builders may generate more optimal definitions.
 * `DatabaseGenerated` - specifies if the column is auto-generated.
 Databases that don't support auto-generated columns will report a warning.
+* `PartitionKey` - specifies if the table should be partitioned by this column.
+Is currently supported for Cosmos DB only (if there is no partition key column in the table definition, a dummy constant-value partition key is created).

 ### Query definition<a name="query_definition"></a>